cloudflare/cloudflare-docs/content/pages/functions/wrangler-configuration.md

 - **Store your configuration file in source control:** Keep your configuration in your repository alongside the rest of your code.
 - **Edit your configuration via your code editor:** Remove the need to switch back and forth between interfaces.
-- **Write configuration that is shared across environments:** Define configuration like [bindings](/pages/functions/bindings/) and [environment variables](/pages/functions/bindings/#environment-variables) for local, preview, and production in one file.
+- **Write configuration that is shared across environments:** Define configuration like [bindings](/pages/functions/bindings/) for local development, preview and production in one file.
 - **Ensure better access control:** By using a configuration file in your project repository, you can control who has access to make changes without giving access to your Cloudflare dashboard.

 ## Example `wrangler.toml` file